UMWEDU/umw-admissions-sync/_pages/checklist.md

 <strong>2.
 Transcripts and/or Exam Scores</strong>

-We know you’re smart, but we need the proof.
-Send transcripts and/or exam results – matriculation certificates, mark sheets, diplomas – with a certified copy of the English translation, for high school work you’ve completed.
+Send transcripts and/or exam results – matriculation/secondary school certificates, mark sheets, diplomas – with a certified copy of the English translation, for high school work you have completed.
 If you are applying as a transfer student, a transcript from each college or university you attended is also required.
 Original documents are preferred; copies must be certified and attested by the U.S. embassy or notary public.
 Agencies offering translations include:
 <ul>
  	<li><a href="http://www.wes.org">World Education Services Inc.</a></li>
  	<li><a href="https://www.ece.org/">Educational Credential Evaluators</a></li>
  	<li><a href="http://www.aacrao.org/">American Association of Collegiate Registrars and Admissions Officers</a></li>
 </ul>
 <strong>3.
-Testimonials</strong>
+References</strong>

-We want to hear about all the great parts of your personality, too.
-You’ll need at least one letter of recommendation from a counselor or teacher, using the <a href="https://recsupport.commonapp.org/link/portal/33011/33014/ArticleFolder/42/School-Report">Common Application Secondary School Report</a>.
+Submit at least one letter of recommendation from a counselor or teacher, using the <a href="https://recsupport.commonapp.org/link/portal/33011/33014/ArticleFolder/42/School-Report">Common Application Secondary School Report</a>.

 <strong>4.
 English Language Proficiency</strong>